haleemiliyash/PhonePe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-Using-Streamlit-/README.md

 LIBRARIES USED:Streamlit -SQLAlchemy -mysql.connector -Pandas -Plotly.express -OS module-Request library

 Objective of the Project:
-By Github clone exetract the data from PhonePe pulse data of Year(2018-2023).
-Preprocess and clean the data and covert into proper dataframe and transfer into SQL database.From the SQL database data are retived and visualized in Stramlit app with user friendly Dashboard.
+By GitHub clone extract the data from Phone Pe pulse data of Year (2018-2023).
+Preprocess and clean the data and covert into proper data frame and transfer into SQL database.
+From the SQL database data are retrieved and visualized in Streamlit app with user friendly Dashboard.